josepalacios/bankchallenge/README.md

 Kafka acts as the backbone for asynchronous communication:

 - TransactionService produces messages to the `transaction-submitted` topic.
-- AntiFraudService consumes those messages, processes them, and produces validation results to the `transaction-status-updated` topic.
+- AntiFraudService consumes those messages, processes them, and produces validation results.

 ---